Euro 2020 Stadiums: Euro for Europe

 Euro 2020, oficjalne logo turnieju UEFABy December the decision was official and “Euro for Europe” was announced as a way to commemorate the 60th anniversary of the very first European Championships.
 Because there were up to 13 hosts expected, the rule about hosts’ automatic qualification was abolished.
 However, in the end almost all host nations (with Azerbaijan and Romania being the exceptions) did qualify, even if for Hungary and Scotland it meant going through play-offs.

-What are the stadiums of Euro 2020?
+What were the stadiums of Euro 2020?

 The new formula meant that each national football federation was able to select a candidate city and stadium.
 Aside from the stadia being modern, there was one major criterion: capacity.
 For major countries it was set at 50,000+, however a few spots were reserved for smaller federations, with stadiums of 30,000+.